 Part-time employees are defined as those employees who are hired to work on a regular basis for less than 30 hours per week.
 They are eligible for employer-sponsored benefits only as provided in this Employee Handbook.

-On-call employees are defined as those employees who are not scheduled regularly.
+On-call employees are define as those employees who are not schedule regularly.
 They work only as needed and as called in.
-On-call employees are not eligible for mos employer-sponsored benefits.
+On-call employees are not eligible for mos employer-sponsor benefits.

 Because of the type of businesses we operate, other classifications may occur, i.e., pieceworkers, commission salespeople and independent contractors.

-The following factors are considered in determining whether a non-exempt employee’s on-call time is compensable:
+The following factors are consider in determining whether a non-exempt employee’s on-call time is compensable:

 - The degree to which the non-exempt employee is free to engage in personal activities;